Immuno 150 Review: Are 150 Ingredients Too Many?

 Immuno 150 is a nutritional supplement sold by a brand called Exceptional Health Products.
 The brand claims that this supplement provides “Everything Your Body Needs” and that it can support health, energy and happiness.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Immuno 150 based on medical studies to give our take on whether the supplement is likely to be effective for promoting improved health, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Immuno 150 to give our take on whether or not it's effectively formulated.

-We’ll share our concerns about some of the health claims made by the manufacturer, and feature real, unsponsored Immuno 150 user reviews.
+We'll also share our concerns about some of the health claims on the brand's website, and compare Immuno 150 to other popular multivitamin brands like MaryRuth's to pick our winners (and losers).

 Because this supplement contains so many active ingredients, we’ll break our ingredient analysis into two sections: Vitamins & Minerals and Herbal Ingredients.